miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 export default Model;
 ```

 The model will create an `authors` table in Mirage's *in-memory database*.
 The database enables our mocks to be dynamic, and lets us change the return data without rewriting the entire mock.
-In this way, we can share a single set of mocks in both development and in each test we write, while still having control over the response data.
+In this way, we can share a single set of mock routes in both development and testing, while still having control over the response data.

 Let's update our route handler to be dynamic: